Skip to content

 Next Steps

-With the Namespace as a Portal deployed, you can go to the user's manual to see how users can login to begin requesting new namespaces and managing access!
+With the Namespace as a Portal deployed, you can go to the user's manual to see how users can login to begin requesting new namespaces and managing access, or how to customize the new namespace workflow for your needs.

 Alternate Deployment Steps